K-LITE: Learning Transferable Visual Models with External Knowledge: Conclusions

 \section{Conclusions}

-In this paper, we have presented a knowledge-augmented approach \shortname{} to learn generic visual model for task-level transfer.
+In this paper, we have presented a knowledge-augmented approach \shortname{} to learn a generic visual model for task-level transfer.
 General external knowledge sources including WordNet and Wiktionary are explored to enrich the natural language supervision, which is then used in both the language-image pre-training stage and the prompt-based evaluation stage.
-We have demonstrated the generality and effectiveness of our knowledge-augmented task-transfer framework in two core computer vision problems: image classification and object detection.
-Extensive experimental results show that \shortname{} can achieve superior performance over existing methods on 20 IC datasets and 13 OD datasets, respectively. \shortname{} also outperforms its knowledge-free counterpart UniCL using half of the pre-training dataset in the large-scale academic data setting, demonstrating that leveraging external knowledge is a promising direction in improving pre-training sample-efficiency for learning transferable visual models.
+We have demonstrated the generality and effectiveness of \shortname{} in two core computer vision problems: image classification and object detection.
+Extensive experimental results show that our method can achieve superior performance over existing methods on 20 IC datasets and 13 OD datasets, respectively. \shortname{} also outperforms its knowledge-free counterpart UniCL using half of the pre-training data in the large-scale academic data setting, demonstrating that leveraging external knowledge is a promising direction in improving pre-training sample-efficiency for learning transferable visual models.